Chemistry: Generation 2+ LICA

-AKCEA-TTR-LRx is is a Generation 2+ ligand-conjugated antisense (LICA) drug designed to reduce the production of transthyretin, or TTR protein, to treat all types of TTR amyloidosis (ATTR), a systemic, progressive and fatal disease.
+IONIS-TTR-LRx, formerly known as AKCEA-TTR-LRx, is a ligand-conjugated (LICA) investigational antisense medicine designed to reduce the production of transthyretin, or TTR protein, to treat all types of TTR amyloidosis (ATTR), a systemic, progressive and fatal disease.
 In patients with ATTR.
 Both the mutant and wild type (wt) TTR protein builds up as fibrils in tissues, such as the peripheral nerves, heart, gastrointestinal system, eyes, kidneys, central nervous system, thyroid and bone marrow.
 The presence of TTR fibrils interferes with the normal functions of these tissues.
 As the TTR protein fibrils enlarge, more tissue damage occurs and the disease worsens, resulting in poor quality of life and eventually death.

 About TTR Amyloidosis (ATTR)